-When an end-user with multiple assigned credentials manually enters their VIP security code during a login, it is possible for one or more of their credential IDs in VIP Manager to go to a locked state, despite the VIP credential not being used for validations.
+When an end-user enters an invalid VIP security code not matching any of their assigned credentials, it is possible for one or more of their credential IDs to get locked by the VIP Service.

 VIP Manager screenshot:

-During a VIP Validation when an end-user manually enters a VIP security code from their VIP credential, the encrypted VIP username+VIP security code is sent to the VIP Cloud.
+When an end-user enters a VIP security code from their VIP credential during a validation attempt, the SSL encrypted VIP username+VIP security code is sent to the VIP Cloud.

-When an end-user is assigned one VIP credential ID:
+When an end-user is assigned a single VIP credential ID:

-When an end-user is assigned more than one VIP credential ID:
+When an end-user is assigned multiple VIP credential IDs:

-*This value can be adjusted by a VIP Administrator in the VIP Manager portal.
+*This credential lockout value can be adjusted by a VIP Administrator in the VIP Manager portal.

 Note: A locked credential affects VIP authentications only when it is used during a login attempt.